divithreddyg/Async-Chess-Application/README.md

 ## Summary Description

 The primary goal of this project was to build a terminal-based implementation of the chess game.
-We started with a local terminal-based implementation of the game and then created a communication library so that two players would be able to play with each other a server.
-We also tried to implement a GUI for the game.
+It was started with a local terminal-based implementation of the game and then created a communication library so that two players would be able to play with each other a server.
+A GUI was then implemented to have a better interface.

 ## Project Execution Summary